-Respondent shall provide a statement regarding any ongoing litigation, or knowledge of any potential or threatened litigation, in which the District is a party that relates to any Respondent members' entities or affiliates listed above in "Section 2: Respondent".
+Respondent shall provide a statement regarding any ongoing, or knowledge of any potential or threatened, litigation in which the District is a party that relates to any Respondent member, affiliate, or to any other entity or individual having a controlling interest in the entity (or entities) that comprise Respondent.
 If such litigation exists, Respondent shall provide the name and civil or criminal action number of such litigation and a description of the subject matter of such litigation.
 If potential or threatened litigation could exist, Respondent shall summarize the facts and actionable claims that could exist in such litigation.
 Should Respondent not make complete disclosures, Respondent shall be disqualified from this RFP.